dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 ### Predicting the next word

-As a starting point, we'll repeat the exercise from the first assignment where we take some example
+As a starting point, we'll repeat the exercise from the first assignment where we see what the model predicts as the next word of a given sequence.
+For instance, for the sequence `he lives in san`, a well-trained model will typically predic the word `francisco`.
+The steps will typically be something like the following:

 - Apply the model to the integer-encoded input text.
 - Take the model's output at the last position.